-The first item I embroidered when I finally got brave enough to take my embroidery machine out of the box was a towel.
+When I finally got brave enough to take my embroidery machine out of the box, the first item I embroidered was a towel.
 I figured, how hard could it be?
 Well… it wasn’t quite as easy as I thought, and I managed to make plenty of mistakes.

-But, it’s been about 10 years since that first attempt, and since then, I’ve had the opportunity to learn from all my mishaps.
+But, it’s been about 10 years since that first attempt, and since then, I’ve learned from all my mishaps.
 At this point, I could probably monogram a towel in my sleep.
-Having done this for so long, I now know what I’m up against and what I need to do to achieve the best results.
+Having done this for so long, I now know what I need to do to achieve the best results.

 Once you master embroidering on terry cloth materials, there are loads of projects you can tackle beyond adding a simple name or monogram on a towel.
 And, they all make fantastic gifts for a variety of recipients on many different occasions.